requirejs/element/README.md

 * CSS: how to load
 * expand polymer/xtag comparison?

+on refactor:
+* update in file comments
+* update readme
+* update sample

 Updates to do:

 * element is needed because need outside ID for